 2) It’s hard to tell when they’re stressed.
-Recently, I saw a video on Facebook of a Steller’s jay fledgling in the care of a very well intentioned good samaritan.
+Recently, I saw a video on Facebook of a Steller’s jay fledgling in the care of a very well intentioned person.
 She was giving it gentle strokes with her fingertips, each touch resulting in the young bird turning its head towards its back and opening its mouth.
 The comment thread filled with ooo’s and awww’s and general comments of encouragement or gratitude for her actions.
 For me it was like watching an alien attempt to care for a human child, the child recoiling and screaming while its caretakers congratulated themselves on how kind they were being.
 Having handled baby corvids before, I know what that kind of posturing means, it means “I’m scared and stressed.”
 To an untrained eye though, it may not look much different than the kind of gaping that means ‘feed me.’
 Being stressed to death is a reality for young, or even adult animals, so any handling best be done by experts whenever possible.

 3) It’s illegal to rehab crows without a license.
 You can provide temporary care until you can get them to a licensed facility, but do not attempt to rehab them on your own.
 Mistakes like the one I just described are a prime example of why the law seeks to protect animals by ensuring they are only raised or rehabilitated by experts.
 For more information on how to handle them until you can get them to a facility visit my previous post.